Tigers vs. Guardians Player Props Betting Odds

-Jose Ramirez and Javier Baez are two of the players with prop bets on the table when the Cleveland Guardians and the Detroit Tigers square off at Progressive Field on Monday (first pitch at 6:10 PM ET).
+Player prop bet options for Jose Ramirez, Javier Baez and others are available when the Cleveland Guardians host the Detroit Tigers at Progressive Field on Tuesday at 6:10 PM ET.

 Bet on this matchup or its props with DraftKings!